quic-go/quic-go/README.md

 qlog files can be processed by a number of 3rd-party tools. [qviz](https://qvis.quictools.info/) has proven very useful for debugging all kinds of QUIC connection failures.

-qlog can be activated by setting a `Tracer` callback on the `Config`.
-It is called as soon as quic-go decides to starts the QUIC handshake on a new connection.
+qlog can be activated by setting the `Tracer` callback on the `Config`.
+It is called as soon as quic-go decides to start the QUIC handshake on a new connection.
 The default qlog tracer is `qlog.DefaultTracer`, which writes qlog files to a directory specified by the `QLOGDIR` environment variable, and only if it is set.
 The default qlog tracer can be used like this:
 ```go